jameshughes89/cs102/src/site/topics/trees/binary-search-trees.rst

     Traversal through the tree while searching for the value 22.

-* In the above example here, if searching for the number 22, it can be concluded that it must not be in the tree since
+* In the above example, if searching for the number 22, it can be concluded that it must not be in the tree since

     * 22 is greater than 14, so go right
     * 22 is less than 26, go left